pip-services/pip-services-docs/content/en/net/commons/config/options_resolver.md

 ---
 type: docs
-title: "OptionResolver"
+title: "OptionsResolver"
-linkTitle: "OptionResolver"
+linkTitle: "OptionsResolver"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >
     A helper class to parameters from "options" configuration section.
 ---
 ### Description
-The OptionResolver class can be use to obtain all the parameters under the section "options" from a [ConfigfParams](../config_params) object.
+The OptionsResolver class can be use to obtain all the parameters under the section "options" from a [ConfigfParams](../config_params) object.
 It has a single method called "resolve".

 ### Static methods